Sachin-B-Suresh/Tic-Tac-Toe-Game-OpenGL/README.md

 # Tic-Tac-Toe-Game-OpenGL
-Animation the game Tic Tac Toe
+Tic Tac Toe game that makes use of OpenGL